 Making remote work work continues to be an every day goal for John and Shopify.
 As the framework and practices are constantly improved in how the remote workforce is managed, what remains the same is the respect for people, the steadfast support and enablement to grow and do their job to the best of their abilities and the relentless trust that they will do the right thing.
 It’s the best thing any remote employer can do for their employees.

 At Boundless, we believe that legally and compliantly employing individuals wherever in the world they are based is fundamental to succeeding with remote work.
-We make it possible for you to do that in a growing number of countries, including Ireland, the UK, Denmark, Portugal, and Australia.
-Get in touch to learn more:
+We make it possible for you to do that in a growing number of countries, including Ireland, the UK, Denmark, Portugal, New Zealand, Singapore, and Australia.
+Learn more.

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.